 Then, the writer points us to Jesus as the Starter and Finisher of our faith, Hebrews 12:1-3.
-He stands at the start of our race, helps us run, and picks us up when we’re exhausted at the end–similar to the Old Testament believers, who are cheering us on in the stands (chapter 12).
+He stands at the start of our life’s race, helps us run, and picks us up when we’re exhausted at the end–similar to the Old Testament believers, who are cheering us on in the stands (chapter 11).

-It’s astounding to me that the God who created the stars, planets, and imperfect me would send God-man Jesus to live and die perfectly in my place and for my benefit!
+It’s astounding to me that the God who created stars, planets, and imperfect me would send the God-man Jesus to live and die perfectly in my place and for my benefit!

 Thus, since I want to obey God as my heavenly Father, his strength gives me spiritual progress.
-However, it’s my responsibility to follow his commands, which I find all through his inspired Scriptures.
+However, it’s my full responsibility to follow his commands, which I find all through his inspired Scriptures.

 Therefore, the inspired writer gives us the following commandments (Hebrews 12:18–13:18):